 Southeastern Vermont Community Action (SEVCA) 91 Buck Drive, Westminster, VT 05158 (802) 722-4575 or 1-800-464-9951

 - White River Junction: (802) 295-5215

-Many towns have set up Facebook Groups or websites Woodstock, Thetford for support needs.
+Towns such as Thetford have set up Facebook Groups or websites for support needs.
 Please remember to try to coordinate or least CC your work through your local town and EMD/EMC person as they can access the Citizens Assistance Registry for Emergencies (CARE) directory and other tools volunteers cannot.
 These sites can help to coordinate volunteer delivery to the elderly and at risk populations, marshaling supplies, etc. Groups have also set up links to a Google Form template to coordinate volunteers and needs.
 Scroll to the bottom of the page for more information.

 - Vermont Council on Rural Development Community Response Toolkit and VCRD Response Resources Google Drive

 - Vermont Covid19 Resources is an open source document and the information is moderated but please self-verify as you see fit.